Twitter denies access to IT Minister's account for 1 hr; Prasad slams platform's arbitrariness | Politics

 He went on to say that it is now obvious why Twitter is refusing to comply with the intermediary guidelines and added ''because if Twitter does comply, it would be unable to arbitrarily deny access to an individual's account which does not suit their agenda''.

-The minister made it clear that platforms will have to abide by the new IT rules fully and warned that there will be no compromise on that.
+The minister made it clear that platforms will have to abide by the new IT rules fully and warned that there will be no compromise whatsoever.

+In a statement, Twitter spokesperson, said, “We can confirm that the Honourable Minister's account access was temporarily restricted due to a DMCA notice only and the referenced Tweet has been withheld.
+Per our copyright policy, we respond to valid copyright complaints sent to us by a copyright owner or their authorised representatives''.

+But IT Ministry sources claimed that it was obvious that Twitter was not comfortable with the minister's posts, criticising the platform for non-compliance with the IT Rules and hence it threatened the IT Minister by denying access to his account for about an hour for alleged violation of copyright law of the US.
+The issue that further needs to be deliberated in this context is whether India should be guided by the US copyright laws or its own copyright laws, they argued.

-Sources said that this morning, Twitter denied the IT Minister access to his own account on the platform.
-Though the Twitter account of the Minister was visible for public viewing, Twitter did not permit anyone authorised to access this account to log in or make any post.
+The sources questioned how a multinational platform like Twitter, which proclaims itself as the flag bearer of free speech, can invoke American laws in India to curtail the free speech of a senior minister of the government.
+Recounting the incident of Friday morning, the sources said that though the Twitter account of the Minister was visible for public viewing, Twitter did not permit anyone authorised to access this account to log in or make any post.

 When the minister and his team tried to log in to the Twitter account @rsprasad, it displayed a message “Your account has been locked because Twitter received a compliant Digital Millennium Copyright Act (DMCA) Notice for content posted to your Twitter account''.
 Under the DMCA copyright, owners can notify Twitter claiming that a user has infringed their copyrighted works, the message read.